Leadership & Management

 From Technical Professional to Manager: Learn How to Lead

-According to the U.S. Department of Labor, management is among one of the nation’s fastest growing industries, with continued growth expected through the next decade (U.S. Department of Labor, 2015).
+Rapid changes in technology along with employee retirements and external economic pressures are driving a need for more technical leaders.
 This is a great time to position yourself for a leadership role within your current organization!
 Take a course from UW-Madison and sharpen your project management, communication, and team-building skills.
 Choose from short courses, certificates, or online degree programs to prep you for a manager job!
-You'll have the confidence and education to tackle a larger role with ease, and become the leader your teammates want to emulate!
+You'll have the confidence and education to tackle a larger role, and become the leader your teammates want to emulate!
+Learn More

 Related Articles & News